alphagov/govuk-import-export-prototype/start/choosing-export-market-ukti.markdown

 ---
 {% contentfor intro %}

-Get advice and support from UKTI to grow your business overseas.
+Get advice and support from UK Trade & Investment (UKTI) to grow your business overseas.
 UKTI can help you:

 - get started with international trade
 - assess and develop your export capability